 Tim’s business interests include being director of Cambooya Pty Ltd, Building Solutions Pty Ltd, Rawbelle Management Pty Ltd and Principal of TV Fairfax Pastoral, Strathbogie Pastoral Company and JH Fairfax & Son; which operate ten rural properties in Queensland and New South Wales involving beef cattle, fine wool and grain.

-John Dobson has served USC as its Chancellor since 2007, and as a member of Council since 1998.
+John Dobson served USC as its Chancellor from 2007 to 2017, and as a member of Council since 1998.

 He has worked with universities in various roles for over 40 years.